TylerBrinks/Snap/readme.md

 # SNAP is a Aspect Oriented Programming (AoP) utility for .NET

+!!
+This project is no longer maintained due to the component/middleware extensibility models .NET core 2+ make use of.

 SNAP works at runtime unlike PostSharp which modifies IL at compile time.
 SNAP works in tandem with your favorite IoC container.